Mint-System/Odoo-Apps-HR/hr_attendance_missing/tests/TEST_INSTRUCTIONS.rst

 Action:

-- Open the employee form of admin and run the "Create missing attendances" action
+- Open the employee form of "Mitchel Admin" and run the "Create missing attendances" action
+- Select start date today minus one week
-- Check if the missing attendance entry has been created
+- Check if missing attendance entries have been created
-- Remove the attendance entry
+- Remove the attendance entries

-Day:
+Day off:

-- Validate "Trip with Family" leave
+- Validate "Doctor appointment" leave
-- Check-in and -out with admin user
+- Generate missing attendance entries in the same timespan
-- Ensure that no missing attendance entry has been created
+- Ensure that no missing attendance entries have been created

-Half-day:
+Half-day off:

 - Create and confirm an half-day leave 1 week ago
 - Run the create missing attenances action covering the leave time